Skip to main content Skip to accessibility

 Political

-Jersey has it's own independent parliamentary body, the States of Jersey, which operates under a ministerial system of government.
+Jersey has its own independent parliamentary body, the States of Jersey, which operates under a ministerial system of government.
 For financial matters the most relevant Ministers are:

 Minister for External Relations

-It is also their responsibility to ensure compliance with the Common (Foreign) Policy of the Council of Ministers, including United Kingdom and United Nations financial sanctions and the fulfilment of the Island's international treaty obligations, which broadly echo those of the United Kingdom.
+While known as the Minister for External Relations, in recent years this role has included aspects of the finance industry, and is also responsible for compliance with the Common (Foreign) Policy of the Council of Ministers, including United Kingdom and United Nations financial sanctions and the fulfilment of the Island's international treaty obligations, which broadly echo those of the United Kingdom.

 Minister for Home Affairs